We don't just talk cars ... we teach how to buy them.

 We're big fans of the Titan.
 We think it's an extremely versatile truck with a very nice drive and very good ratings.
 Most noted positives include its off-road capability, solid construction quality, strong handling and maneuverability as well as its smooth automatic-transmission operation.

-For those possibly interested in buying a used Nissan Titan, here's a general overview of the available used models:
+For those possibly interested in buying an older Nissan Titan, here's a general overview of the first-generation models:

-The Titan made its debut for the 2004 model year.
-Currently, the Titan is available in both extended-cab (King Cab) and crew cab styles, each with two bed lengths.
+The Titan made its debut for the 2003 model year and this generation was produced through the 2015 model.
+This Titan is available in both extended-cab (King Cab) and crew cab styles, each with two bed lengths.
 There is also a choice between standard and long-wheelbase versions (20 inches longer).
 A used Titan King Cab is offered with either a 6.5 or 8-foot bed, while crew cab beds are both 1 foot shorter.

 However, 2007 and earlier models were offered in a single wheelbase length only and did not have the two different bed lengths.